 Optimizing Medical Information Call Centers: Medical Affairs Product Launch Series

 Optimizing Medical Information Call Centers is the sixth module of the 10-part Medical Affairs Product Launch Series.
-Based on primary research collected directly from executives leading top medical affairs teams, this module examines medical information team budgets and staffing levels across product lifecycle stages.
+Based on primary research collected directly from executives leading top medical affairs teams, this module examines team budgets and staffing levels across product lifecycle stages.

 - Publication Date: June 2017

 - Pages: 44